 On the comfort scale, the REI Stormhenge scores high.
 It feels light and unobtrusive in use, unlike thicker and burlier winter jackets like The North Face Gotham III.
 In addition, the interior liner is cozy against the skin, and the jacket feels soft and supple even when paired with just a t-shirt underneath.
 Fit also is a key consideration when talking about comfort, and the Stormhenge is a winner here too.
 The cut of the jacket isn’t overly baggy, which made it easy to wear for both performance use and while walking around town.
 All in all, it's one of the coziest winter jackets we've worn.

-The Stormhenge’s hood is helmet-compatible, which makes sense given the other performance-oriented features like pit zips and a two-way zipper.
-In other words, the Stormhenge can pull double duty as a ski jacket, and it even could be used as a summer mountaineering piece for a climb like Mt.
+The Stormhenge’s hood isn’t listed as being helmet-compatible, but we’ve found that it accommodates a snow or climbing helmet underneath.
+This means that the Stormhenge can pull double duty as a backup ski jacket, and it even could be used as a summer mountaineering piece for a climb like Mt.
 Rainer.
-This is a major upside of the jacket: it quietly pieces together helpful features you may need for the backcountry, but has significant everyday appeal as well.
+This is a major upside of the jacket: it quietly pieces together helpful features you may need for the backcountry but has significant everyday appeal as well.
 And when you’re not wearing a helmet, a rear drawcord allows you to dial in fit and a rigid brim on the front helps keep moisture away from your face.